-- Focus groups permitted us to have an in-depth insight into patients' views on the use of wearable technology. - Osteoarthritis patients from diverse socioeconomically background participated in the study. - Participants were not able to test the technology. - This paper presents patients' views of wearable technology which to date have largely been ignored in technology development which accounts for the low uptake of these technologies.
+- Focus groups permitted us to have an in-depth insight into patients' views on the use of wearable technology. - Patients with osteoarthritis from diverse socioeconomic background participated in the study. - Participants were not able to test the technology. - This paper presents patients' views of wearable technology which to date have largely been ignored in technology development and therefore, accounts for the low uptake of these technologies.